 The Family Assistance Administration (FAA) within DBME determines eligibility for the Cash Assistance Program based on TANF, state laws and rules, federal regulations, and DES policies.
-Staff in FAA considers the family's income, resources, and other factors to determine eligibility for the Cash Assistance Program.
-FAA refers parents and caregivers to the Jobs Program within DERS for participation in work activities; the Child Care Administration (CCA) to obtain associated child care services; and the DCSE for child support enforcement services.
+Staff in FAA considers the family's income, resources, and other factors to determine eligibility for Cash Assistance.
+FAA identifies and refers those required to participate in the Employment Administration's Jobs Program within DERS.
+Cash Assistance recipients may also be referred to the Child Care Administration (CCA) to obtain child care services; and DCSS for child support enforcement services.

-These programs work together to coordinate other supportive services that promote the safety, well-being, and self-sufficiency of children, adults and families.
+These programs work together to coordinate other supportive services that promote the safety, well-being, and self-sufficiency of children, adults, and families.
 The high level of collaboration and integration present across DES promotes a team effort in the delivery of services under Arizona's TANF Program.

-In addition to the support services provided to families noted above, families receiving cash assistance who are enrolled in the Jobs Program may be eligible for specific services and goods paid with TANF-funded program dollars if the adults in the family are actively meeting the requirements for the Jobs Program.
+In addition to the support services provided to families noted above, work-eligible individuals enrolled in the Jobs Program may be eligible for specific services and goods paid with TANF-funded program dollars to help them engage in work activities, accept and maintain employment, and successfully make the transition from welfare dependence to financial independence through working.

-DES policy requires the provision of quality and timely language assistance services to customers with Limited English Proficiency (LEP) to ensure meaningful access to programs, services, and activities.
-Each affected work unit of the Department, including all units that provide TANF-funded services is responsible for the following:
+DES policy requires the provision of quality and timely language-assistance services to customers with Limited English Proficiency (LEP) to ensure meaningful access to programs, services, and activities.
+Each affected work unit of the Department, including all units that provide TANF-funded services, is responsible for the following:

-- Develop and adhere to specific written procedures; - Perform a needs and capacity assessment; - Arrange for oral language assistance, as appropriate; - Determine which of the Department documents meet the definition of a vital document; - Translate vital documents into frequently used languages other than English; - Provide notification to customers of the availability of language assistance services; - Evaluate current Department Web sites for LEP compliance; - Develop and implement standards to ensure LEP compliance on all future Web pages; - Train all staff who are likely to have contact with Department customers and the management staff who support them; - Develop and incorporate an accessible issue resolution process; and
+• Developing and adhering to specific written procedures;

-• Monitor customer access to language assistance.
+- Performing a needs and capacity assessment; - Arranging for oral language assistance, as appropriate; - Determining which of the Department's documents meet the definition of a vital document; - Translating vital documents into frequently used languages other than English; - Providing notification to customers of the availability of language-assistance services; - Evaluating current Department web sites for LEP compliance; - Developing and implementing standards to ensure LEP compliance on all future web pages; - Training all staff who are likely to have contact with Department customers and the management staff who support them; - Developing and incorporating an accessible issue resolution process; and - Monitoring customer access to language assistance.

 III.
-ELIGIBILITY REQUIREMENTS FOR CASH ASSISTANCE
+CASH ASSISTANCE PROGRAM ELIGIBILITY